phyyyy343434/MULTI-PROFILE/README.md

 ⚖️ License
 Distributed under the MIT License.
 See LICENSE for more information.

-Managed by PHE SOPHY | 2026
+Developed by PHE SOPHY | 2026